Philosophy

 The Whitworth Philosophy Department introduces students to the content and methodology of the discipline of philosophy.
 While emphasizing the history of philosophy and current philosophical issues, the department’s courses help develop logical-reasoning and critical-thinking skills.
 The program focuses on both the critical and the constructive aspects of philosophy while encouraging Christian character development and career preparation.
 The learning outcomes of this major include the following:

-Content mastery, including knowledge of the following:
+• Demonstrate content mastery, including knowledge of the following:

-• the history of philosophy, including key authors and texts
+• The history of philosophy, including key authors and texts

-• key issues, key questions and major alternatives
+• Key issues, key questions and major alternatives

-Critical thinking, including the ability to do the following:
+• Demonstrate critical thinking, including the ability to do the following:

-Develop analytical skills:
+• Develop analytical skills

-• ability to read texts carefully
+• Ability to read texts carefully

-Develop argumentation skills:
+• Develop argumentation skills.

 • Construct arguments both orally and in writing – including the ability to assert, explain and justify a position.

-• Prepare all students to translate acquired skills into marketable professional competencies.
+• For all students: Translate acquired skills into marketable professional competencies.

 Courses